 After 10 months of observation and getting more acquainted with my Chinese life, I have to say that the customs and habits in China are pretty fascinating.
 Especially the behaviour towards the digital world.

 Here’s a list of 10 random facts about China that strike me the most.

 In China, you can order EVERYTHING online and get it delivered to you.
 I insist on the word “everything”.
 It literally is.
 Food, clothes, furniture, groceries, plants, anything you can possibly imagine.
-My friend Yance even bought some tropical fish that arrived two days later in a special container!
-The best part is that it gets delivered to your door or left in the mail room that each building has.
+My friend even bought some tropical fish that arrived two days later in a special container!
+The best part is that it gets delivered to your door or left in those electronic mailboxes each building has.